 Keep your room door locked at all times.
 If you get locked out of your room, Residence Hall staff will assist

 you as time permits but may not be immediately available.
-If you need to be let into your room, you will be
+Ongoing need for

 staff key-in assistance may result in disciplinary action.